microsoft/bedrock/cluster/environments/azure-multiple-clusters-waf-tm-apimgmt/README.md

 ## Summary

 The `azure-multiple-cluster-waf-tm-apimgmt` deploys 3 AKS clusters in 3 configurable regions, each of them behind an Application Gateway configured as a Web Application Firewall.
-A traffic manager that has is the front end to redirect traffic across the three regions.
+A traffic manager as the front end to redirect traffic across the three regions.

-The template also creates an API management service which is an enterprise grade API management service that provides several features such as throttling requests, managing dev subscriptions, header transformations and more.
-Visit the Microsoft docs [link](https://docs.microsoft.com/en-us/azure/api-management/api-management-key-concepts) for more details.
+The template also creates an API management service which is an enterprise grade service that provides several features to manage API access both within and outside an enterprise.
+Please visit the Microsoft docs [link](https://docs.microsoft.com/en-us/azure/api-management/api-management-key-concepts) for more details.

 You can deploy the `azure-multiple-cluster-waf-tm-apimgmt` using a Service Principal that has Owner privileges on the Azure Subscription.
 To deploy this environment, follow the [common steps](https://github.com/microsoft/bedrock/blob/master/cluster/azure) for deploying a cluster with the following modifications: